Skip to main content

 EUROPEAN TOUR 2024

 The Kansas City Symphony proudly performed its first-ever European concert tour in August 2024, marking a significant milestone in the orchestra's 42-year history.
 Led by the Symphony's incoming Music Director, Matthias Pintscher, the orchestra delighted audiences in Amsterdam's storied Concertgebouw, Hamburg's Elbphilharmonie, and one of the most prominent music festivals in Europe - Musikfest Berlin - from August 26th to August 29th.
-Photo by Fabian Schellhorn.
+This is the story of their historic journey.

 Monday, August 26 | Amsterdam Concert at The Concertgebouw